dimitri/pgloader/pgloader.1.md

     at the level of the pgloader in-memory representation of your source database schema.
 In case of a name change, the mapping is kept and reused in the *foreign key* and *index* support.

+    The *SET ()* action takes effect as a *WITH* clause for the `CREATE TABLE` command that pgloader will run when it has to create a table.

 ### LIMITATIONS